Minimal package.json for SASS

 Since we are starting to mess with frontend development it is expected that

 Node.js has to be installed.
-Other than that, a following package.json
+Other than that, a following package.json file

 should get you going: